Red Lion American Legion fundraising for neighbors who lost homes in fire

 The American Legion, Red Cross, and multiple local businesses and groups are working together for the families.

-“We’re working with an organization called Better Rate Storage…and what they’ve graciously done done is they’ve donated a storage facility and they’re accepting donations for the families in need,” said Wheeler.
+“We’re working with an organization called Better Rate Storage … and what they’ve graciously done is they’ve donated a storage facility and they’re accepting donations for the families in need,” said Wheeler.

 Investigators say the cause of the fire was an overloaded electrical outlet in the kitchen of one of the homes.